How to transfer your mobile phone number from one network to another: a step-by-step guide to using a PAC Code.

 For a step-by-step guide on how to transfer your phone number, please select your current mobile network followed by the mobile network you’re planning to join:

-In the rest of this article, we’ll discuss the procedure behind transferring your mobile phone number.
+Through the rest of this article, we’ll discuss the procedure behind transferring your mobile phone number in a bit more detail.
 We’ll show you how to obtain and how to use a PAC Code.
-We’ll also discuss the time limits on a PAC Code and your legal entitlement to it as per the Ofcom regulations.
-Finally, we’ll look at some special cases (e.g. transferring a phone number within the same network or transferring a phone number that’s on Pay As You Go).
+We’ll also discuss the time limits on using a PAC Code and your legal entitlements to it as per Ofcom regulations.
+Finally, we’ll look at some special cases (e.g. transferring a phone number within the same mobile network or transferring a phone number that’s on Pay As You Go).

 - 1 What is a PAC Code?